-- (7) 'SIENA' means the secure information exchange network application, managed by Europol, aimed at facilitating the exchange of information between Member States and Europol; - (8) 'criminal organisation' means a criminal organisation as defined in Article 1 of the Council Framework Decision 2008/841/JHA; - (9) 'victim' means a victim as defined in Article 2(1), point (a), of Directive 2012/29/EU of the European Parliament and of the Council,42 as well as a legal person, as defined in national law, that has suffered harm as a result of any of the offences within the scope of this Directive; - (10) 'beneficial owner' means a beneficial owner as defined in Article 3, point (6), of Directive 2015/849/EU43; - (11) 'Union restrictive measures' means measures adopted on the basis of Article 29 of the Treaty on European Union and Article 215 of the Treaty on the Functioning of the European Union; - (12) 'targeted financial sanctions' means specific Union restrictive measures directed against certain persons or entities adopted on the basis of Article 29 of the Treaty on European Union and Article 215 of the Treaty on the Functioning of the European Union;
+- (4) 'tracing and identification' means any investigation by competent authorities to determine instrumentalities, proceeds, or property that may be derived from criminal activities; - (5) 'freezing' means the temporary prohibition of the transfer, destruction, conversion, disposal or movement of property or temporarily assuming custody or control of property; - (6) 'confiscation' means a final deprivation of property ordered by a judicial authority court in relation to a criminal offence or criminal conduct; - (7) 'SIENA' means the secure information exchange network application, managed by Europol, aimed at facilitating the exchange of information between Member States and Europol; - (8) 'criminal organisation' means a criminal organisation as defined in Article 1 of the Council Framework Decision 2008/841/JHA; - (9) 'victim' means a victim as defined in Article 2(1), point (a), of Directive 2012/29/EU of the European Parliament and of the Council, 40 as well as a legal person, as defined in national law, that has suffered harm as a result of any of the offences within the scope of this Directive; - (10) 'beneficial owner' means a beneficial owner as defined in Article 3, point (6), of Directive 2015/849/EU41;

-42 Directive 2012/29/EU of the European Parliament and of the Council of 25 October 2012 establishing minimum standards on the rights, support and protection of victims of crime, and replacing Council Framework Decision 2001/220/JHA.
+Directive 2012/29/EU of the European Parliament and of the Council of 25 October 2012 establishing minimum standards on the rights, support and protection of victims of crime, and replacing Council Framework Decision 2001/220/JHA.

-43 Directive (EU) 2015/849 of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, as amended by Directive (EU) 2018/843 (OJ L 141 5.6.2015, p.
+Directive (EU) 2015/849 of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, as amended by Directive (EU) 2018/843 (OJ L 141 5.6.2015, p.
 73).